epi2me-labs/wf-somatic-variation/docs/quickstart.md

 1. `output/snp/SAMPLE/vcf/SAMPLE_somatic_mutype.vcf.gz`: the final VCF file with SNVs and, if r10, InDels
 2. `output/snp/SAMPLE/spectra/SAMPLE_spectrum.csv`: the mutation spectrum for the sample
 3. `output/snp/SAMPLE/vcf/germline/[tumor/normal]`: the germline calls for both the tumor and normal bam files
-4. `output/*.html`: the reports of the SNP pipeline
+4. `output/*.html`: the reports of the SNV pipeline